Abbby1007/Danish_The_Explorer/README.md

 The slide show was about a Danish explorer who saves a bagel village from Donut wizards.
 This Game only has Danish the Explorer and the donut wizards.
 Danish the Explorer is inspired by Indiana Jones and Dora the Explorer

+I made this because I have always wanted to make a game and now I can say I have I struggled with staying motivated, designing the player and enemy, while also struggling to get use to Godot.

 Credit:
 The player and enemy sprites were made by me (Abigail Loken)